Becoming Safe for Your Own Longing

 “What would I have to feel if I didn’t act out right now?”

-This opens the door to the root of the pattern.
+This opens the door to begin connecting with the root of the pattern.

 4. Reorient the Energy